The Historic “King” Street Lights of Outpost Estates

 ONA has been in direct communication with Los Angeles City Council District 4 (Councilmember Nithya Raman) about the outages.
 Here is what we have been told:

-On March 25, 2026, Mayor Karen Bass signed Executive Directive No. 18, launching a program to repair and replace up to 60,000 street lights citywide over the next two years using solar-powered technology.
-The City is calling it the largest investment in street light infrastructure in Los Angeles history.
-The initiative is a partnership between the Bureau of Street Lighting (BSL) and the Los Angeles Department of Water and Power (LADWP).
-The program is designed to tackle the decade-long repair backlog, combat copper wire theft (since solar lights do not rely on underground copper wiring), reduce the City's energy consumption, and advance Los Angeles's goal of 100% clean energy by 2035.
+On March 25, 2026, Mayor Karen Bass signed Executive Directive No. 18, launching a program to identify and install up to 60,000 solar street lights across the city over the next two years.
+The City is calling it the largest investment in streetlight infrastructure in Los Angeles history.
+The initiative is a partnership between the Bureau of Street Lighting (BSL) and the Los Angeles Department of Water and Power (LADWP), and is designed to tackle the decade-long repair backlog, combat copper wire theft (since solar lights do not rely on underground copper wiring), reduce the City's energy consumption, and advance Los Angeles's goal of 100% clean energy by 2035.
+The initiative is also intended to address the more than 32,000 street light service requests by either modernizing these lights or repairing them.

 What this means for Outpost Estates — and what it doesn't:

 However, the solar initiative could still help Outpost Estates indirectly.
-By converting approximately 60,000 standard lights citywide to solar, the program is expected to free up BSL crews and resources to focus on repairs in neighborhoods like ours where solar is not feasible.
-The City has indicated this is part of the strategy — reducing the overall backlog so that the remaining traditional repairs can be addressed more quickly.
+By converting tens of thousands of eligible standard lights citywide to solar, the program is expected to free up BSL crews and resources to focus on traditional repairs in neighborhoods like ours where solar is not feasible — reducing the overall backlog so the remaining grid-powered repairs can be addressed more quickly.

-BSL and LADWP are directed to complete a preliminary assessment of the 60,000 eligible locations within 30 days and report back on which sites will be prioritized first.
-The departments will report quarterly to the Mayor and Council on progress.
+BSL and LADWP were directed to complete a preliminary assessment of the 60,000 eligible street light locations and report back to the Mayor and City Council on which sites will be targeted first, with the departments reporting quarterly on progress.
+ONA will be watching these reports closely to advocate for our neighborhood's inclusion in the traditional-repair side of the effort.

 🛠️ ONA’s Role: Advocacy, Maintenance & Community Action